SAP-samples/cloud-sfsf-benefits-ext/README.md

 The URL to the OData API Test system is:

     https://sfsfbizxtrial.hana.ondemand.com/odata/v2

+That is the Root URL to OData API and it returns ServerErrorException.
+You need to make some valid OData query like https://sfsfbizxtrial.hana.ondemand.com/odata/v2/User('bmays1') to get some response.
 The authentication method is BASIC and you should use your SAP HANA Cloud Platform trial user and password to authenticate.
 The application contains pre-delivered HTTP Destination (*sap_hcmcloud_core_odata*) to the SuccessFactors OData API Test system, that is contained in */resources* application folder.
 In SFSF Extension Package accounts the destination would be preconfigured to the corresponding SFSF live instance.